 Michael Porter stated two general strategies to achieve competitive advantage in a broad market for customers: differentiation or cost leadership.
 To attract customers, you can basically either ”compete on price” or “be different ” with a unique competency valued by your audience.

-The same is largely true in recruitment, you can offer something unique to your talent or you can pay them the most.
+The same logic is largely true in recruitment—you can offer something unique to your target candidates or you can pay them the most.
 And for the average company, paying the most is not a long-term viable recruitment strategy.
 Plus, studies show that most job seekers would accept a lower salary if it meant working for an organization with a strong employment brand.
-In other words, building a strong employment brand can be the difference, allowing you to compete not on salary, but on some other dimension.
+In other words, building a strong employment brand can be the most cost-effective way to successfully compete.

 So, how do you know if you have a strong and clear employment brand?
-Give yourself the employment brand 3-step assessment:
+Give yourself the employment brand 4-step assessment:

-The self assessment - Why did you join the organization?
+The self assessment: Why did you join the organization?
 What do you enjoy most about working at your company?
 Are these selling point being shared with your candidates?